-All participants will have the right to opt out of the Program at any time without charge.
+All participants will have the right to opt out of the Program without charge.
+Participants' exit from the program will be subject to reasonable notice to the distribution utility and may only occur after the next meter read, consistent with Puc 2204.05(g).
 They may exercise this right by any of the following: 1) calling the toll-free number of the Competitive Supplier; 2) contacting the electric distribution utility and asking to be returned to Default Service; or 3) enrolling with another competitive supplier.

 All participants will have available to them the customer protection provisions of the law and regulations of New Hampshire, including the right to question billing and service quality practices.
-Customers will be able to ask questions of and register complaints with the Town, the

-Community Power Consultant, the Competitive Supplier, the electric distribution utility and the NHPUC.
+Customers will be able to ask questions of and register complaints with the Town, the Community Power Consultant, the Competitive Supplier, the electric distribution utility and the NHPUC.
 As appropriate, the Town and the Community Power Consultant will direct customer complaints to the Competitive Supplier, the electric distribution utility or the NHPUC.